molsonkiko/JsonToolsNppPlugin/docs/README.md

 ![Change the parser settings to allow singlequotes and comments](/docs/json%20parser%20settings%20allow%20singlequotes%20and%20comments.PNG)

 As you can see, you can also make the parser settings *stricter* than the default so that they don't accept the nonstandard NaN and Infinity.
 Just set `allow_nan_inf` to False.

+*NOTE: Python-style comments are first supported in version [4.12.0](/CHANGELOG.md#4120-unreleased---2023-mm-dd), while JavaScript comments have always been supported.*

 ## Viewing syntax errors in JSON ##